Skip to main contentSkip to breadcrumbsSkip to sub navSkip to doormat

 B cell commitment and development

-A fundamental question in haematopoiesis is how stem cells and early progenitors become committed to a single developmental pathway, and then differentiate into mature cell types of the selected lineage.
+A fundamental question in hematopoiesis is how stem cells and early progenitors become committed to a single developmental pathway, and then differentiate into mature cell types of the selected lineage.
 The entry of lymphoid progenitors into the B cell lineage depends on several transcription factors, including E2A, EBF1, and Pax5.
 E2A and EBF1 function as B cell specification factors while our work has identified Pax5 as the critical B cell commitment factor that restricts the developmental potential of lymphoid progenitors to the B cell pathway.
-More recently, we have shown that the transcription factor Ikaros controls signalling of the pre-B cell receptor by activating genes coding for signal transducers and repressing genes involved in the down-regulation of pre-BCR signalling.
-This year, we have demonstrated an essential role for the transcription factor Bhlhe41 in controlling the development and self-renewal of innate-like B cells.
+More recently, we have shown that the transcription factor Ikaros controls signaling downstream of the pre-B cell receptor by activating genes coding for signal transducers and repressing genes involved in the downregulation of pre-BCR signaling.
+Moreover, we have demonstrated an essential role for the transcription factor Bhlhe41 in controlling the development and self-renewal of innate-like B cells.

 B cell immunity and plasma cell function

-Upon encounter of foreign antigens, mature B cells undergo affinity maturation of their B cell receptor and subsequently differentiate to plasma cells that provide acute and long-term protection against pathogens by generating and secreting high-affinity antibodies.
-Whereas the immune function of mature B cells strictly depends on Pax5, E2A, EBF1 and Ikaros (Figure 1), the transcriptional regulator Blimp1 controls terminal differentiation to plasma cells.
-By analysing the molecular mechanism of Blimp1 action, we recently showed that Blimp1 shuts down the B cell gene expression program by directly repressing B-cell-specific genes, while promoting plasma cell differentiation by activating genes involved in the unfolded protein response and in immunoglobulin secretion.
+Upon encounter of foreign antigens, mature B cells undergo affinity maturation of their BCR and subsequently differentiate to plasma cells that provide acute and long-term protection against pathogens by generating and secreting high-affinity antibodies.
+Whereas the immune function of mature B cells strictly depends not only on Pax5, but also on E2A, EBF1 and Ikaros, the transcriptional regulator Blimp1 controls terminal differentiation to plasma cells.
+By analyzing the molecular mechanism of Blimp1 action, we could demonstrate that Blimp1 shuts down the B cell gene expression program by repressing B-cell-specific genes, while promoting plasma cell differentiation by activating genes involved in the unfolded protein response and in immunoglobulin secretion.

-PAX5 mutations and translocations are frequently associated with B-cell acute lymphoblastic leukemia (B-ALL).
-By generating mouse models for the human PAX5-ETV6 and PAX5-JAK2 translocations, we could demonstrate that PAX5-ETV6 functions as a potent oncoprotein in combination with loss of the tumor suppressor CDKN2A,B. We are currently investigating whether the PAX5-JAK2 translocation may function as a dual-hit mutation by inactivating the PAX5 function of the translocated allele, while simultaneously activating JAK-STAT signaling.
+PAX5 acts as a potent tumor suppressor gene in B cells, as heterozygous loss of PAX5 is observed in one third of all B-cell acute lymphoblastic leukemia (B-ALL) cases, while PAX5 translocations are also associated with B-ALL.
+By generating mouse models for the human PAX5-ETV6 and PAX5-JAK2 translocations, we could demonstrate that PAX5-ETV6 functions as a potent oncoprotein in combination with loss of the tumor suppressors CDKN2A,B. In contrast, the PAX5-JAK2 translocation acts as a dual-hit mutation by inactivating the PAX5 function of the translocated allele, while the PAX5-JAK2 fusion protein constitutively activates JAK-STAT signaling.

 Selected Publications